-The highest transparency score of Ministries is in the area of organisational information publishing and in public procurement conducting with a score of 72% in both segments.
-This result represents an advancement in relation to the last measurement, especially when it comes to public procurements, as the information and decision on agreements are now available.
-However, like in the previous cycle, the texts of agreements on public procurements and annexes to the agreements remain unavailable to the public.
+The transparency score significantly declined for 13% in the public procurement area leading to 56% of fulfilled indicators.
+Like in the previous cycle, the texts of agreements on public procurements and annexes to the agreements remain unavailable to the public.
 Organisational information that comprise an organogram, ministries' competences, up-to-datedness of pages, names and biographies of ministers, as well as work plans are published by the majority of ministries.
+However, ministries fail to publish their work reports together with complete information on names, salaries and contacts of public officials and civil servants.

 The majority of Ministries abide to the Budget System Law and publish the information on the budget and on the annual financial statements.
-However, both information are published in a different way at different ministries, i.e. there is no unified form and method of publishing.
+However, as in previous years, both information are published in a different way at different ministries, i.e. there is no unified form and method of publishing.
 For example, there are comparative overviews of previous years at one site, on the other the information about the budget and the annual financial statements are put together within a single link, on the third this information appear independently.
 It is necessary to further enhance the financial transparency, as the ministries do not have a well-defined practice in publishing of financial information and documents.

-A total accessibility score of Ministries in Serbia is 45%.
-In this area too, ministries scored significantly worse in comparison with 58% of fulfilled indicators in 2016.
-In 2017, too, the highest-ranking accessibility aspect relates to granting and abiding by the procedure of free access to the information of public importance.
-Communication with citizens and public debate mechanisms have a significantly lower score in the area of accessibility, but not significantly lower in comparison 2016.
+A total accessibility score of Ministries in Serbia also suffered a decline to only 31% of fulfilled indicators.
+The free access to the information of public importance receives the highest score, which remains at the level of the previous year - 64%.
+However, it is worrying that communication with citizens and public debate mechanisms have a significantly lower score in 2018.
+Ministries fulfilled per 27% in both areas.
 None of eighteen ministries held public hearings and consultations via internet.
 It is necessary to improve the portal "e-Administration" for conducting of the electronic public hearings and informing of the citizens.
 In addition to classical communication methods, ministries should use social networks for communication with citizens to a larger extent.

-The integrity score of ministries in Serbia notes a significant drop in relation to the last year's research.
-As a matter of fact, the results in the area of integrity show that ministries in Serbia fulfil only 49% of indicators (as oppose to last year when that score was 100%).
-Such drastic difference in comparison to last year's research is due to the change in research methodology and obligations that ministries have in accordance with the set of laws governing the prevention of the conflict of interests.
+The integrity score of ministries in Serbia is low, but slightly higher than in 2017.
+As a matter of fact, the results in the area of integrity show that ministries in Serbia fulfil barely half of indicators - 51% in 2018.
 We would like to emphasise a positive example - the fact that all ministries abide by the law governing the prevention of the conflict of interests and that all ministers submit reports on their property and income.